AuraBee/techTestCucumber/README.md

 ### Project Comments and Notes

 - The framework includes initial support structure for scalable test development.
-- A Maintainable test suite, including support for CI/CD and further scenario coverage.
+- A maintainable test suite, including support for CI/CD and further scenario coverage.
 - File structure for support / world.js and support/hooks.js files are present
 - The Music feature file is written in Gherkin and its corresponding Page Object Model (POM).
 - This foundation canthis project into a robust,